emecell/training/frontend/Front End 120 - LESS.md

-*Before reading, you should be familiar with the [basics of HTML & CSS](https://github.com/egid/training/blob/master/frontend/Front%20End%20101%20-%20HTML%20and%20CSS.md)*.
+***Before reading***, *you should be familiar with the [basics of HTML & CSS](https://github.com/egid/training/blob/master/frontend/Front%20End%20101%20-%20HTML%20and%20CSS.md)*.

-# LESS is moar
+# LESS is moar at Redfin

-LESS is a *CSS preprocessor* that adds a number of features not in the spec.
+**LESS** is a *preprocessor* that adds a number of features not in the CSS spec.
 These include nested rules, mixins, variables & globals, and a limited set of functions.
+The other popular CSS preprocessor is **Sass**, and it's awesome, but it's not compatible and won't be discussed here.

 At Redfin, we run a modified version of LESS that strips out globals, as they caused some problems in our initial implementations.
 Instead, we use a preamble rollup that dynamically appends a set of mixins and variables to every LESS stylesheet.
 This allows us to maintain the benefits of globals without the risk of variables bleeding across sections of the site.

 A major risk with writing LESS comes from the ability to nest rules.
-If the feature is overused, it's easy to wind up with CSS that is far, *far* too specific, and screws up the standard inheritance. **Use [less2css.org](http://less2css.org) to test out the results of your LESS** and you'll do pretty well.
+If the feature is overused, it's easy to wind up with CSS that is far, *far* too specific and screws with inheritance. **Use the awesome [LESS2CSS][less2css] convertor to test your code,** and you'll do pretty well.

 ## The preamble

-The **LESS preamble** imports several other stylesheets and lives in stingrayStatic:
+The **LESS preamble** is a Redfin customization that rolls up several other stylesheets and lives in stingrayStatic:

     main/redfin.stingrayStatic/src/main/resources/images/text/css/common/less-preamble/preamble.less